• LAUNCH YOUR DREAM

 16. Dreaming the Future: Create a Vision Timeline

-Create a historic timeline of your dream in 20 years, 10 years, 5 years, 1 year, 1 month and next week.
+Create a historic timeline of your dream in 20 years, 10 years, 5 years, 1 year, 1 month, and the next week.

 Now doesn’t that seem easy?